wp-plugins/contact-bank/readme.txt

 = What is the use of "Cc" and "Bcc" in Email Settings? =

-Cc stands for ‚ÄúCarbon Copy‚Äù.
+Cc stands for ìCarbon Copyî.
 Anyone listed in the Cc field, will receive a copy of the message that you send.
 All other recipients of that message will be able to see that the person you designated as a Cc recipient has received a copy of the message.

-Bcc stands for ‚ÄúBlind Carbon Copy‚Äù.
+Bcc stands for ìBlind Carbon Copyî.
 This is similar to the Cc feature, except that Bcc recipients are invisible to all of the other recipients of the message (including other Bcc recipients).

 [Click here to view the Image](http://tech-banker.com/wp-content/uploads/2013/11/Email_cc-1024x847.png)